grafana/mimir/docs/sources/architecture/querier.md

     # CLI flag: -querier.store-gateway-client.tls-insecure-skip-verify
     [tls_insecure_skip_verify: <boolean> | default = false]

-  # When distributor's sharding strategy is shuffle-sharding and this setting is
+  # (advanced) When distributor's sharding strategy is shuffle-sharding and this
-  # > 0, queriers fetch in-memory series from the minimum set of required
+  # setting is > 0, queriers fetch in-memory series from the minimum set of
-  # ingesters, selecting only ingesters which may have received series since
+  # required ingesters, selecting only ingesters which may have received series
-  # 'now - lookback period'.
-The lookback period should be greater or equal than
+  # since 'now - lookback period'.
+The lookback period should be greater or
-  # the configured -querier.query-store-after and
+  # equal than the configured -querier.query-store-after and
   # -querier.query-ingesters-within.
 If this setting is 0, queriers always query
   # all ingesters (ingesters shuffle sharding on read path is disabled).
   # CLI flag: -querier.shuffle-sharding-ingesters-lookback-period